craneml/DynamicTemplates/README.md

 - QT Creator and open source version of QT,
    - https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5
    - https://www.qt.io/download-qt-installer?hsCtaTracking=99d9dd4f-5681-48d2-b096-470725510d34%7C074ddad0-fdef-4e53-8aa8-5e8a876d6ab4
-- QT4 version installedx with help from https://stackoverflow.com/questions/50442009/how-to-install-qt4-with-home-brew/50442031
+- [deprecated] QT4 version installedx with help from https://stackoverflow.com/questions/50442009/how-to-install-qt4-with-home-brew/50442031

-With the QT Creator, and a project that deliberately targets QT4 (vs. the default 5), I'm able to compile the dynamic template app and get it running.
+~~With the QT Creator, and a project that deliberately targets QT4 (vs. the default 5), I'm able to compile the dynamic template app and get it running.~~

+With the QT Creator, and a project that targest the default QT5, the code compiles, and fonts work in the app.

 # This Repository